2D Dispersive Transport in a Uniform Flow Field (diagonal)#

 Numerical dispersion caused by flow and transport processes not aligned with the rectangular grid can cause numerical solutions to be innacurate.
 Such flow and transport regimes can arise if different solutes are injected at different rates, or if the model domain is characterized by geologic media with non-uniform anisotropy, to name a couple examples.
 It is therefore desirable to minimize this numerical dispersion in numerical flow and transport schemes.

-This test problem is a slight modification of the previous test amanzi_dispersion_aligned_point_2d: the direction of the velocity field is rotated by \(45^\circ\) counter-clockwise with respect to the mesh.
+This test problem is a slight modification of the previous test (2D Dispersive Transport in a Uniform Flow Field (aligned)): the direction of the velocity field is rotated by \(45^\circ\) counter-clockwise with respect to the mesh.

 The analytical solution addresses the advection-dispersion equation (saturation \(s_l = 1\)):